grafana/grafana/docs/sources/explore/_index.md

 # Explore

 Grafana's dashboard UI is all about building dashboards for visualizations.
-Explore strips away the dashboard and panel options so that you can focus on the query.
+Explore is your starting point for exploring data and building queries.
 It helps you iterate until you have a working query with which to start building a dashboard.

 If you just want to explore your data and don't want to create a dashboard, Explore makes this much easier.
 If your data source supports graph and table data, then Explore shows the results both as a graph and a table.
 This allows you to see trends in the data and more details at the same time.
 See also: